scaxyz/shortcut-signing-server/docker-osx.md

 Copy the image to your local directory

-# create docker-compose.yml and customise to your needs
+# create docker-compose.yml and customize to your needs
 ```yaml
 version: "3.9"